-She received BA, and Masters in City & Regional Planning degrees and a Certificate in Dispute Resolution, all from Cornell University.
+She received Bachelor of Arts (BA) and Master’s degrees in City & Regional Planning and a Certificate in Dispute Resolution, all from Cornell University.

 What event or series of events led you to initially specify the legal field for your generational development program?
 Please elaborate.

 I was working as a marketing/business development consultant and coach for law firms for over 10 years at the time, and observed that young lawyers weren’t getting the attention they needed from senior lawyers because the latter were too busy.
 Also, their perspectives were different, and firms weren’t going to sustain themselves unless young lawyers could effectively service, attract and retain clients of different generations and work productively with all generations.
 Management and the senior lawyers needed to understand the worldview of young ones in order for firms and individuals to succeed, and vice versa.

 Name 1 or 2 specific challenges you have faced in your practice development program specialty and the steps you took to meet these challenges.

 - Convincing decision-makers how valuable the information we provided in the training and coaching was to the success of the individuals and firms.
 I approached the challenge by asking probing questions so partner/decision-makers would realize what they were missing by passing up the opportunity.